 The VW Thing holds a special place in the heart of the Volkswagen Group CEO Dr. Herbert Diess.
 The German publication says that Dr. Diess is sympathetic about the multi-purpose 4WD vehicle from the World War II era.
 The VW 181, originally a military vehicle officially known as the VW Kurierwagen (courier car), was a Kubelwagen spin-off.
 The German army had commissioned it, and production began in October 1969.
-Over 80% of the entire production of the cross-country vehicle was meant for civilian market sales.
+Over 80% of the entire output of the cross-country vehicle was meant for civilian market sales.

 VW Thing in the future “emotional” model range

 This isn’t the first time we hear of the VW Type 181’s comeback.
 In November 2017, Diess told autocar.co.uk that “the next decision (after the mainstream VW ID. models) will be what kind of emotional concepts we need.”
 Explaining what he meant by “emotional concepts,” Diess had clarified that the term covers iconic Volkswagens such as the Microbus, Beetle, Kubelwagen, and Buggy.

-If relaunched, the VW Thing would be based on the MEB platform.
-A rear-wheel drive drivetrain layout would be standard and the option for an e-AWD with an additional front electric motor could be available on the top spec variant.
+If relaunched, the VW Thing would ride on the MEB platform.
+An RWD drivetrain layout would be standard, and the option for an e-AWD with an additional front electric motor could be available on the top-spec variant.
 The original model had an easy-folding PVC top, but the next-gen could feature an electrically foldable roof made of new-age material that is sustainable.

 Recently, Dr. Diess talked about the company’s plans to introduce electric versions of classic models.
 A Beetle EV and “some other emotional cars in our history” are under consideration, the Volkswagen Group boss said.
 The retro cars Dr. Diess was referring to probably included the VW Thing.